ebullient/quarkus-micrometer-extension/README.md

 The default value of `quarkus.micrometer.registry-enabled-default` will remain `true`, which will fail until the above bugs are fixed.
 The properties used to work around the deployment classpath issue will continue to work after the bugs are fixed (so they are safe), they just won't be necessary.

-## Using Stackdriver

-Stackdriver does not work in native mode, See: https://github.com/grpc/grpc-java/issues/5460.